-Another element that I was disappointed with was the fact that the villain is the Tyrant.
+Another element that I was disappointed with was the fact that the villain is Tyrant.
 He is another major boss from the game series.
-He's not exactly on Nemesis level of being hard to defeat but he's a scary boss when you come up against him in the games.
+He's not exactly on a Nemesis level of being hard to defeat, but he's a scary boss when you come up against him in the games.
 Here he is given all of three minutes of screentime before he is killed off.
-I think the Tyrant deserved a much bigger and better role, just as I think Nemesis deserved the same.
+I think the Tyrant deserved a much bigger and better role, just as I believed Nemesis deserved the same.
 Here they are merely used for the fans of the games but are left with nothing to do.
 They are more laughable than threatening.

 DEATH TOLL: 200 (Estimated)

 BLOOD AND GORE:

 - An Alice clone is shot in the stomach.

 - Lots of dead Alice clones are shown dead in a ditch.

 - Bloody human bones shown all over the floor of a pit.

 - An infected crow is shown eating a zombie's eyeball.

 - Lots of zombies are mowed down by guns.